gatsbyjs/gatsby/docs/blog/2019-08-06-gazette-august/index.md

 Here's a nifty [add to calendar link](http://gatsby.dev/oss-maintainers) for the meeting.

-Join us on the meeting every Wednesday at 8:30am (PDT). 🙌
+Join us on the meeting every Wednesday at 8:30 AM (PDT) 🙌

 ## We're hiring